-The Early Childhood Education curriculum is designed to train assistants to be teachers, psychologists and other professionals in schools, institutions, agencies, and organizations concerned with young children.
-Graduates have a choice of career opportunities in day care centers, nursery schools, kindergartens, and early grades.
+The A.A.S.
+Degree in Early Childhood Education is designed for those students who are interested in entering the workforce upon graduation.
+Trained as assistants or teachers, psychologists, and other professionals in schools, institutions, agencies, and organizations concerned with young children, graduates have a choice of career opportunities in day care centers, pre-schools, kindergartens, and primary grades.
 The course of study includes technical and general education courses as well as observation and practice in field work with young children.
-This program is designed for immediate entry into the workforce.
-If you are considering transferring, please check with the transferring institution and the program coordinator.
+Following NAEYC's definition of the young child, all courses study the child from birth to eight years of age.

-A minimum grade of "C" must be attained in Child Development courses in order to take CHD 220-221 Field Work in Child Development.
-CHD 100 Introduction to Early Childhood Education is a prerequisite for all child development courses except CHD 101 Infants & Toddlers.
+A minimum grade of "C" must be attained in Early Childhood Education courses in order to take CHD 220-221 Field Work in Child Development.
+CHD 100 Introduction to Early Childhood Education is a prerequisite for all early childhood education courses except CHD 101 Infants /Toddlers.
+CHD ECR is completed concurrently with CHD 100.